ABOUT MENTOR JR

 To allow students to give back by making the process of volunteering more streamlined and accessible to teens.

 To allow this initiative to spread!
-Starting locally is a good start but this scheme is scalable so MentorJr. mentors can be recruited around the UK.
+Starting locally is a good start but this scheme is scalable so MentorJr. mentors can be recruited around the UK and beyond.